easybird/react-cover-carousel/README.md

 # React Cover Carousel library.
 An animated Cover Carousel component with loads of options!
+Working smoothly on desktop and on mobile.

 ![Demo](https://thumbs.gfycat.com/KlutzyJointIberianmole-size_restricted.gif)